chibuezemicahe/wdd231/siteplan.md

-Site Plan: Abia State Chamber of Commerce
+Site Plan: Abia State Chamber of Commerce.

 Site Purpose
 The Abia State Chamber of Commerce website will serve as a business hub, connecting business owners across Abia State.
 The site will provide networking opportunities, promote local businesses, and attract more customers to its members.